gleisonsdm/DawnCC-Compiler/README.md

     true : Try to use regions to do the coalescing.

-    false : Do not use memory coalesing.
+    false : Do not use memory coalescing.

 - op6 => Try to use loop invariant code motion, to avoid alias impact.

     true : Uses licm in Pointer Range Analysis, case necessary.

-    false : Do not use Pointer Range Analysis licm.
+    false : Do not use Pointer Range Analysis with licm.

-- op7 => Try to rewrite regions, and analyze a new region define with an analysis.
+- op7 => Try to rebuild regions, and analyze each new region defined.

-    true : Try rewrite regions.
+    true : Try to rewrite regions.

     false : Use just the regions available in the IR.